containerd/containerd/docs/ops.md

 can be used and modified as necessary as a custom configuration.

 COMMANDS:
-   config    information on the containerd config publish   binary to publish events to containerd oci-hook  provides a base for OCI runtime hooks to allow arguments to be injected. help, h   Shows a list of commands or help for one command
+   config    Information on the containerd config publish   Binary to publish events to containerd oci-hook  Provides a base for OCI runtime hooks to allow arguments to be injected. help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config value, -c value     path to the configuration file (default: "/etc/containerd/config.toml") --log-level value, -l value  set the logging level [trace, debug, info, warn, error, fatal, panic] --address value, -a value    address for containerd's GRPC server --root value                 containerd root directory --state value                containerd state directory --help, -h                   show help
+   --config value, -c value     Path to the configuration file (default: "/etc/containerd/config.toml") --log-level value, -l value  Set the logging level [trace, debug, info, warn, error, fatal, panic] --address value, -a value    Address for containerd's GRPC server --root value                 containerd root directory --state value                containerd state directory --help, -h                   Show help
-   --version, -v                print the version
+   --version, -v                Print the version

 ```